 Keep Communication Open With Your Children

 It’s important to make sure that your children are informed throughout the entire process of moving in and there are many different ways to prepare your kids to move.
-Ask your children about how they would feel to live with other children and listen to their response.
+Ask your children about how they would feel to live with other children and listen to their responses.
 If they have any concerns, hear them out.
 Be sure to let them know that you’re always open to speaking with them about any concerns that they have in the future.
-It’s important that your children know that they’re being heard, because they might feel very “out-of-control” throughout this process.
+It’s important that your children know that they’re being heard because they might feel very “out-of-control” throughout this process.

 Discuss Your Parenting Styles

 Talk with your partner about both of your parenting styles in order to find out about each other’s weaknesses and strengths.
 It’s important to chat about what’ll happen when it comes to disciplining the children.
 Work through how you both will discipline when a child breaks the rules in order to keep a consensus with you and your partner.
 Discussing this way beforehand gives you both the chance to support each other when a situation comes along.
-This’ll also make for a smooth transition once both of your families move in together.
+This will also make for a smooth transition once both of your families move in together.

 Talk to Others About Their Step-Experiences

 If you know anyone who’s a part of a blending family, chat with them about their experiences.
 If you have any outlying questions, don’t be afraid to ask.
 You’ll get invaluable information from those who have already been through it, but be sure to remember that everyone’s family is different.